Does Medicare Cover Eye Exams and Glasses?

 It's free, simple and secure.

-Which Medicare plans cover vision care and eye exams?
+Does Medicare cover vision exams?

 Original Medicare/Medigap